 Pro: You can (usually) switch to a long-term lease

-If you’re generally a good tenant, your landlord may be open to you converting to a 12-month lease down the track.
+If you’re a good tenant, your landlord may be open to you converting to a 12-month lease down the track.
 But there are some circumstances where this won’t be the case.
-For example, if they’re planning to make the property their primary residence sometimes soon, you’ll need to find a new place to live.
+For example, if they’re planning to make the property their primary residence sometime soon, you’ll need to find a new place to live.
 It’s wise to ask your landlord (or your agent) what the plan is before you sign a new lease.

 Pro: Many apartments come fully furnished

-Some apartments which suit periodic tenancies are designed for short-term tenants and they will often come fully furnished.
+Some apartments which suit periodic tenancies are designed for short-term tenants, and they will often come fully furnished.
 Residential buildings close to universities, for example, are ideal for students or interns.
-Furnished rentals can be convenient if you’re simply looking for a long-term home.
+Furnished rentals can be convenient if you’re looking for a long-term home.

 Con: Your rent isn’t fixed on a periodic agreement

 Arguably, the biggest benefit of signing a fixed-term agreement is that you’re able to lock in your rental rate, which can make it easier to manage your budget.
 If you’re on a periodic agreement, your landlord has more flexibility with raising the rent.

 Con: Moving isn’t cheap!

 If you go from one short-term lease to the next, you’ll start burning money that you could be putting towards other important things in your life.
 Even without a professional mover, your lease may require fees to cover your application, utility transfers and the bond clean.
-Moreover, there’s often a lag time in terms of your previous landlord releasing your rental bond.
+Moreover, there’s often lag time regarding your previous landlord releasing your rental bond.

 Con: You might have fewer options on a periodic agreement

 Many property owners prefer tenants to be on a fixed-term lease agreement.
-It offers guaranteed income over a set period of time, and reduces the risk that their property will be sitting vacant for long periods in between tenants.
-This could mean you have fewer options if you’re looking for a short-term rental.
+It offers guaranteed income over a set period and reduces the risk that their property will be sitting vacant for long periods in between tenants, which could mean you have fewer options if you’re looking for a short-term rental.